sonalisharma/IOLabProject2/README.md

 Team member responsibilities:
 Arthur - worked with the Instagram API to display the most recent public photos; handled final integration and debugging of team members' code
-Carinne - created page2 to display the photos of the selected album; worked on CSS styles and presentation Sonali - created the droppable albums and worked with the dictionary API to check spelling of tag names
+Carinne - created page2 to display the photos of the selected album; worked on CSS styles and presentation Sonali - responsible for the main page – layout, creation of albums from delicious by fetching tags, creating placeholder for albums and then putting images inside the albums.
+Creating new albums and validating the album name against dictionary.

 Project description: